 Why do we get impressed in such a way that the glorious present is rendered unimportant?
 If our lives are guided by one clear single aim, every fresh moment is valuable as it is the route and means to the single aim.
-There is enthusiasm in the present as in its pathways alone that can one shape and mold a glorious future.
+There is enthusiasm in the present, as it is in its pathways alone that can one shape and mold a glorious future.
 Tomorrow will be taken care of if today is well attended to—one need never worry about it.
 One need never worry at all!
 Give the present the very best without clinging to it, as a fresh present immediately follows!
 To give yourself to the ever present is to receive presents.

 One cannot let go of the past and future unless one learns how to separate thought from perception.
 For this, we must cultivate the ability to look within and develop vigilance.
 We will address this topic separately.
 We often say, “If I had known… I would not have…”—quite right, but why didn’t you know?
 Distraction is the noise of the mind that does not allow the whisper of wisdom to be heard.
 No one else has created this rumble, we ourselves are wholly responsible.